SteeltoeOSS/Documentation/docs/configuration/config-server-provider.md

 As mentioned earlier, all settings should start with `Spring:Cloud:Config:`

->NOTE: If you use self-signed certificates on Cloud Foundry, you might run into certificate validation issues when pushing an application.
+>If you use self-signed certificates on Cloud Foundry, you might run into certificate validation issues when pushing an application.
 A quick way to work around this is to disable certificate validation until a proper solution can be put in place.

 ### Add Configuration Provider